 Eagle.jpg

-What is Yaya?
+What was Yaya?

-Yaya is a digital life skills app developed by Avert as part of the EAGLE project in Mozambique, a literacy and life skills programme funded by Global Affairs Canada and implemented by VSO and Light for the World.
+Yaya was a digital life skills app developed by Avert as part of the EAGLE project in Mozambique, a literacy and life skills programme funded by Global Affairs Canada and implemented by VSO and Light for the World.
 EAGLE stands for Empowering Adolescent Girls to Learn and Earn.

 Screenshot of the Yaya app